Pain Management Techniques inclusive of Orthobiologics and Regenerative Medicine Techniques

 Thus in determining the efficacy of treatment one needs to refer to a practitioner’s clinical outcomes, the scientific and experiential validity of the applications and the referring physicians reliance on the skills of a given pain medical practitioner.

-Dr. Massumi has been in the specialty practice of Physiatry (Physical Medicine and Rehabilitation) with particular interest in orthopedic medicine and the management of chronic pain for twenty-eight years and has treated over 11,000 patients.
+Dr. Massumi has been in the specialty practice of Physiatry (Physical Medicine and Rehabilitation) with particular interest in orthopedic medicine and the management of chronic pain for twenty-nine years and has treated over 14,000 patients.
 He is referred patients from community and hospital based physicians as well as nurses, physical therapists, pharmacists and other allied healthcare providers.
 Many patients of his have already been to other pain medicine practitioners and have not realized the benefits they expected.
 Dr. Massumi emphasizes orthobiologics and regenerative medicine interventions which allow ones own tissues and body to heal.
 The tenure of our patients at our clinic and their testimonials are indicative of their sense of recovery and satisfaction with our services.